Images Depict Mature Plants

 |Uses:||Does well indoors and in low light conditions|

-How to Care for Mini Monstera (Rhaphidophora tetrasperma)
+How to Care for Mini Monstera 'Ginny' (Rhaphidophora tetrasperma)

-Before you buy a Mini Monstera ‘Ginny’ plant, make sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving.
+Before you buy a Mini Monstera ‘Ginny’ plant, be sure to read the recommended care instructions to ensure your plant stays happy and healthy for years to come!

 What is the best light for a Mini Monstera?